German invasion of Greece: Defence and attack forces

 The Fifth Yugoslav Army took responsibility for the south-eastern border between Kriva Palanka and the Greek border.
 The Yugoslav troops were not fully mobilised and lacked adequate equipment and weapons.
 Following the entry of German forces into Bulgaria, the majority of Greek troops were evacuated from Western Thrace.
 By this time, Greek forces defending the Bulgarian border totalled roughly 70,000 men (sometimes labelled the "Greek Second Army" in English and German sources, although no such formation existed).
 The remainder of the Greek forces—14 divisions (often erroneously referred to as the "Greek First Army" by foreign sources)—was committed in Albania.

 On 28 March, the Greek Central Macedonia Army Section—comprising the 12th and 20th Infantry Divisions—were put under the command of General Wilson, who established his headquarters to the north-west of Larissa.
 The New Zealand division took position north of Mount Olympus, while the Australian division blocked the Haliacmon valley up to the Vermion range.
 The RAF continued to operate from airfields in Central and Southern Greece, but few planes could be diverted to the theatre.
 The British forces were near to fully motorised, but their equipment was more suited to desert warfare than to Greece's steep mountain roads.
-They were short of tanks and anti-aircraft guns and the lines of communication across the Mediterranean were vulnerable, because each convoy had to pass close to Axis-held islands in the Aegean; despite the British Royal Navy's domination of the Aegean Sea.
+They were short of tanks and anti-aircraft guns, and the lines of communication across the Mediterranean were vulnerable, despite the British Royal Navy's domination of the Aegean Sea, because each convoy had to pass close to Axis-held islands in the Aegean.
 These logistical problems were aggravated by the limited availability of shipping and Greek port capacity.

 The German Twelfth Army—under the command of Field Marshal Wilhelm List—was charged with the execution of Operation Marita.
 His army was composed of six units: